 Unintended acceleration cases drew a lot of unwanted attention to Toyota, including a NASA investigation.
 (Photo: NASA/flickr)

 Trinity never informed the Federal Highway Administration (FHWA) of the change, and never crash-tested the modified rails.
 In fact, the change only came to light because a whistleblower testified in a 2011 lawsuit.
-In October, following a Texas jury verdict against Trinity, the federal agency ordered the company to come up with a test plan, which will happen by the end of January, the company says.
-Trinity stands by its rails (built under license from Texas A&M Transportation Institute).
+In October, following a Texas jury verdict against Trinity, the federal agency ordered the company to come up with a test plan, which will happen by the end of January 2015, the company says.
+Trinity stands by its rails, built under license from Texas A&M Transportation Institute.
+(Update: In a September 2017 ruling, the U.S. Court of Appeals ruled that Trinity Industries did not commit fraud, reversing a lower court ruling.
+The company says the system meets all federal safety performance standards.)

 “We have confidence in the ET-Plus System as designed and crash tested by Texas A&M Transportation Institute,” the company said.
 “It has met all tests previously requested by FHWA.
 We take the safety of the products we manufacture very seriously.”